bentomhall/nih-system/homebrewery/world/player-options.md

 You can cast *bane* once without using spell points.
 You can't do so again until you finish a long rest.

 #### Thirsting Blade
-Prerequisite: 5th level, Pact of the Blade feature
+Prerequisite: 5th level, Boon-blade feature

-You can attack with your pact weapon twice, instead of once, whenever you take the Attack action on your turn.
-Additional hits after the first only deal the weapon's normal damage instead of the eldritch blast damage.
+You can attack with your boon-blade twice, instead of once, whenever you take the Attack action on your turn.
+Additional hits after the first only deal the weapon's normal damage instead of the Eldritch Blast damage.

-#### Visions of Distant Realms
-Prerequisite: 12th level

-You can cast *arcane eye* at will, without expending spell points.

 #### Uncanny Skill
 Prerequisite: 4th level